I'm Pepper Solana (also known as “Pepa”), I was born in Madrid (Spain) in 1993.

 Shortly after I met my wonderful angels: Mike Evariste and Royal Bayyan, who now manage me.

 I worked with producers and songwriters such as Balewa Muhammad, Teddy Riley or Cannon Mapp.
 And performed with The Patax Band, Jahiem, Teddy Riley (at his Hollywood Star Commemoration), and Nile Rodgers.

-Now I'm living in North Harlem with three cats.
+Now I'm living in North Harlem with four cats.
 And I'm vegan …